scarimp/ibis/README.rst

 - html5shiv_, to enable HTML5 elements (such as ``article`` and ``section``) in older browsers.

 - Hyphenator_, to enable proper typographical hyphenation in web pages.
-If you use the justification settings in the CSS file, you should also enable this script.
+If you use justification in your CSS file, you should also enable this script.

 - Noisy_, to replace the background image of a web page (or any element) with code (easier, smaller, faster).